 In most parts of the world, PwC member firms are locally managed, which provides a deep understanding of local markets and the sense of individual responsibility.

 The main objective of PwC’s Board is to facilitate cooperation among different divisions, as well as ensure implementation of PwC’s values, risk management and quality standards and ethics requirements in day-to-day work.

 PwC’s Board consists of partners and directors, who represent the interests of each PwC department (Tax and legal, Assurance, Consultations and Deals, Internal firm services).
 Every Board Member is equal and may represent PwC separately in dealings with third parties.

 It is crucial that in relationships with clients decisions are passed not only by PwC’s Board, but also colleagues working in particular engagement team and knowing the needs and values of their clients.

-Zlata Elksnina-Zascirinska has been with PwC Latvia since 1994, leading Tax and Legal Services department in recent years.
+Zlata Elksnina-Zascirinska has been with PwC Latvia since 1994 and leading the Firm since 2013.
 In addition to her in-depth knowledge of the local market she has gained extensive international experience by taking part in various tax consulting engagements, including tax risk assessments, tax structuring advice on mergers and acquisitions.
-Zlata is a member of the Latvian Association of Certified Auditors, the Latvian Association of Tax Consultants and the Association of Chartered Certified Accountants (ACCA), as well as a Member of the Board of the Foreign Investors Council in Latvia.
+Zlata is a member of the Latvian Association of Certified Auditors, the Latvian Association of Tax Consultants and the Association of Chartered Certified Accountants (ACCA), as well as a Chairperson of the Board of the Foreign Investors Council in Latvia.
 As Country Managing Partner, Zlata is responsible for the management of PwC Latvia focusing on the needs of the clients and the business community.